 The following is a rather personal list of publications that I would recommend to sixth-formers who wish to expand their horizons a little by engaging in some supplementary reading over and above their course textbooks.
 Teachers who are inclined to read around the subject may enjoy some of them too.
 Note that I am restricting myself here mainly to books related to Philosophy and Ethics.

-A big problem is identifying titles which may appeal to A level students and that are also relatively easy to understand, especially when it comes to those who might be finding Philosophy and Religious Studies difficult.
+A big problem is identifying titles that may appeal to A level students and that are also relatively easy to understand, especially when it comes to those who might be finding Philosophy and Religious Studies difficult.
 Fortunately, there are still quite a few to choose from.

 One of the most important virtues with respect to the authoring of pop philosophy books is clarity.
 Fortunately, Nigel Warburton has the common touch in this regard.
-Each chapter of this estimable publication somehow manages to be wonderfully lucid, and yet this is not achieved at the expense of diluting the core ideas of the philosophers whose thinking is encapsulated within the space of a few brief pages in each instance.
-Plus, many of the featured philosophers (and theologians) are those who feature prominently in the syllabuses for all the major exam boards.
+Each chapter of this estimable publication somehow manages to be wonderfully lucid, and yet this is not achieved at the expense of oversimplifying the core ideas of the philosophers whose thinking is encapsulated within the space of a few brief pages in each instance.
+Plus, many of the philosophers (and theologians) mentioned are those who feature prominently in the syllabuses for all the major exam boards.

 Gary Hayden may be a less well-known author than Warburton but his prose is just as clear, and it is also vibrant and entertaining.
 The approach he adopts here is similar, with short chapters devoted to the ideas of the major Western (and in some cases Eastern) philosophers.
 Frequently, the discussions revolve around the most counter-intuitive of their ideas.
 For example, if Bentham’s assertion that pushpin [an old pub game] is as good as poetry is valid, then it follows that Dan Brown might be preferred to Shakespeare.
 The implications of other provocative claims e.g. that grass isn’t green (Locke), or that Harry Potter exists (Meinong), receive a similar treatment.